ISAITB/docs-tdl/source/constructs/index.rst

     concise to present this as a single validation step with one report.
 This also enhances maintainability of the test cases considering that use of the embedded
     :ref:`handlers-XSDValidator` and :ref:`handlers-SchematronValidator` means that you need to bundle (and maintain) the validation artefacts in each test suite.
-    When decoupled as a service artefacts can be updated without needing new test suite versions aside from the benefit that your service can also be invoked outside the test bed using any SOAP client.
+    When decoupled as a service artefacts can be updated without needing new test suite versions aside from the benefit that your service can also be invoked outside the Test Bed using any SOAP client.

 It may be the case that the ``verify`` step also produces output that needs to be leveraged further on in the test session.
 This could be interesting in case an
 :ref:`embedded validation handler<handlers-predefined-validation-handlers>` is used, the inputs of which are determined dynamically via an expression.
 Usually